Amiejohnstone18/The_Baking_Book/README.md

 [The Baking Book](https://the-baking-book.herokuapp.com/index) is a user friendly, home made dessert recipe website.
 Users can manipulate the platform and data to view, upload, modify and delete recipes of their choice.
 The website is straight forward and easy for the user to navigate around.

 Recipes are presented in the form of cards which display on the home page.
 From here, a user can gain quick access to brief information via clicking on the three dots provided.
-There is also an option to [view more](https://the-baking-book.herokuapp.com/view_more/5f9b12db20f341c17f6f6882), which will take the user to a full description of the recipe, including recipe name, image, prep time, baking time, how many people it serves, ingredients and the method.
+There is also an option to [view more](https://the-baking-book.herokuapp.com/view_more/5f9b12db20f341c17f6f6882), which will take the user to a full description of the recipe, including recipe name, image, preparation time, baking time, how many people it serves, ingredients and the method.

 # Table of contents